 The Swiss banking system is 5-6x Swiss GDP which is too big for the country.
 This was the size of the Cypriot banking system when it collapsed in 2013.
-Sadly, Swiss banks are as risky as all major international banks and not the place to hold major assets, in our view.
+Sadly, Swiss banks are as risky as all major international banks and not the place to store gold and silver.

 Swiss economy – the best in the world

 On the other hand, if you look at the Swiss economy and political system, it is probably the best managed country in the world.
 Just recently I had real evidence of events that happen in no other country.
 The Swiss Vat (value added tax) rate will be reduced from 8% to 7.7% as from January 1st, 2018.
 We also received a letter from our office landlord in Zurich that the rent would be reduced.
 In what other country in the world are taxes and rent reduced?
 None of course since everything goes up in line with debt creation and money printing.
 But not in Switzerland because it is a well-managed country, ruled by the people and not by an irresponsible government.

 The Vat reduction was the result of a recent referendum week, rejecting a Vat increase to finance state pensions.
 The government backed proposal was kicked out by the Swiss people and as a result, rather than increasing Vat to 8.3%, it was reduced to 7.7%.
 In the rest of Europe, a Vat reduction is unheard of.
 Vat started as a low sales tax in many European countries and gradually increased to levels of 20-27%.
 But not only has no other country lowered Vat but every time any tax is increased, the people have no say.
 Taxation is decided by parliament in most countries.